-The Stewardship of Life Institute: Headquartered at Gettysburg Seminary, this ELCA-affiliated nonprofit is devoted to inspiring, educating and equipping Christians to see stewardship as a key element of their walk as Christians.
+The Stewardship of Life Institute: Headquartered at United Lutheran Seminary, Gettysburg campus, this ELCA-affiliated nonprofit is devoted to inspiring, educating and equipping Christians to see stewardship as a key element of their walk as Christians.
 Lots of resources and links for personal and congregational use.

 Center for Stewardship leaders: This is Luther Seminary’s stewardship website, full of articles, sermons, study guides and other resources to help underscore stewardship in your congregation.

 ELCA Stewardship: Our denomination’s Stewardship website has a trove of resources for your congregation to use for education, inspiration and practical purposes.